-Brucellosis is a significant health problem in Mediterranean, Middle East, India, Latin America, Africa, parts of Mexico, and parts of Asia (Sharma et al., 2015, Awandkar et al., 2015 & 2021).
+Brucellosis is a significant health problem in the Mediterranean, Middle East, India, Latin America, Africa, parts of Mexico, and parts of Asia (Sharma et al., 2015; Awandkar et al., 2015 & 2021).
 Human infection with brucellosis is considered self-limiting and intermittent.
-It has been assessed that only 2.0% of the diagnosed human brucellosis are acquired from laboratory-associated infections (Shukla et al., 2017).
-Among the Brucella spp. five most pathogenic and invasive species for humans are B. melitensis, B. suis, B. abortus, B. canis and B. ceti in decreasing order of pathogenicity (Acha and Szyfres, 2003, Carmichael et al., 2006, Sonekar et al., 2017).
+It has been assessed that only 2.0% of the diagnosed human brucellosis cases are acquired from laboratory-associated infections (Shukla et al., 2017).
+Among the Brucella spp.
+The five most pathogenic and invasive species for humans are B. melitensis, B. suis, B. abortus, B. canis and B. ceti in decreasing order of pathogenicity (Acha and Szyfres, 2003; Carmichael et al., 2006; Sonekar et al., 2017).

 B. canis is considered endemic in the southern United States, Central America, and South America, with cases also reported in parts of Canada, Asia, Africa, and Europe (Buhmann et al., 2019; Cosford, 2018; Hensel et al., 2018).
 Identifying brucellosis outbreaks can be difficult, as the early symptoms often resemble those of influenza (Chain, 2005; Elbehiry et al., 2023).
 Transmission of B. canis to humans primarily occurs through contact with infected dogs or their secretions, as well as through direct exposure in laboratory settings (Krueger et al., 2014; Carmichael and Shin, 1996).
 Those at higher risk of infection include individuals who handle breeding dogs in kennels or come into contact with reproductive tissues and fluids from infected dogs (De-Massis et al., 2022; Hollett, 2006).
 Interestingly, HIV-positive individuals with appropriate CD4 counts and undetectable viral loads have been diagnosed with B. canis infections and successfully treated (Lucero et al., 2010).

 Although B. canis has a lower pathogenicity compared to other Brucella species, it can still cause serious illness in humans (Lucero et al., 2005; Marzetti et al., 2013).
 Common clinical signs of human brucellosis include periodic fever (often at night), fatigue, headache, weakness, malaise, chills, sweats, weight loss, and enlargement of the liver (hepatomegaly), spleen (splenomegaly), and lymph nodes (lymphadenopathy) (Carmichael et al., 2006; Hollett, 2006; Lucero et al., 2010).
 Serious complications from B. canis infection in humans can include septic arthritis, vegetative endocarditis, osteomyelitis, epidural abscess, pleural effusion, oral lesions, and lower extremity aneurysms (Carmichael et al., 2006; Hollett, 2006; Spickler, 2018).
-Other potential complications may include disco spondylitis, uveitis, meningitis, glomerular nephritis, and draining skin lesions (Chomel and Arzt, 2013).
+Other potential complications may include discospondylitis, uveitis, meningitis, glomerular nephritis, and draining skin lesions (Chomel and Arzt, 2013).
 It can lead to complications such as endocarditis, arthritis, osteomyelitis, and even rare neurological issues like Guillain-Barré syndrome (Babamahmoodi, F. and Babamahmoodi, A., 2011; Marzetti et al.,2013).
 B. canis infection can worsen in individuals with immune deficiencies or other diseases.
-Due to challenges in diagnosis, B. canis brucellosis is often under-recognized, making it an overlooked public health concern (Santos et al., 2021).
+Due to challenges in diagnosis, B. canis brucellosis is often under-recognised, making it an overlooked public health concern (Santos et al., 2021).
 Fatalities due to B. canis infection are rare, except in cases involving severe underlying conditions or delayed treatment.

 Prevention and control